Albert-Gao/blog/source/_posts/how-to-test-expressjs-with-jest-and-supertest.md

 Here I use mongoDB.
 I will connect at the beginning of this test suite, and disconnect at the end.
 And the `mongoDB` just a wrapper class.

+You may consider using `beforeEach` and `afterEach` to manage the database connection to prevent race condition.
+More explanation below.

 ```javascript
 module.exports = {
     mongoose,